Last update: 01.21.2019

 Unfortunately, RA4W VPN is not available to users in China.
 It is, however, available in many other restricted markets, including Belarus, Russia, and Bulgaria.

-Customer support is a surprising bright spot for RA4W VPN.
+Customer support is a bit brighter spot for RA4W VPN.
 At first, we were disappointed by the lack of a live-chat.
 However, we have noticed that many of the low-end VPNs with a supposed 24/7 service end up offering sub-par support anyway.

 For more run-of-the-mill problems, especially the type that occur during the installation and setup, we recommend searching through their knowledge base.
 They have a searchable FAQ section that covers a wide range of topics, from whether or not torrenting is allowed to issues with the configuration of the system.

 At the moment, RA4W VPN offers four membership plans.
-All of them include unlimited bandwidth and devices, no logs, and unlimited port switching.
+All of them include unlimited bandwidth and devices, no logs, and free port switching.
+To have unlimited port switching, you’ll have to pay $5/month extra.
+Below are the four pricing plans:

-Those are very understandable prices, however, we would like to point out that RA4W VPN Lifetime subscription should be viewed with suspicion.
+Those are very understandable prices.
+However, we would like to point out that RA4W VPN’s absurdly cheap Lifetime subscription should be viewed with suspicion.
 In the past, this pricing model has been used as a way to make a buck before disappearing and so on.
-While that’s probably not the case here, Lifetime memberships always raise questions of sustainability and future trajectory – you have been warned!
+While that’s probably not the case here (yet), Lifetime memberships always raise questions of sustainability and future trajectory – you have been warned!

-The bottom line is that this is one of the most affordable VPNs on the market, but it feels like the embodiment of “you get what you pay for”.
+The bottom line is that this is one of the most affordable VPNs on the market, but it feels like the embodiment of “you get what you pay for.”
 Yes, the long-term memberships cost next to nothing, but we’re not sure that you’re getting value for money with that.
+Maybe RA4W creators feel the same, that’s why they don’t offer a money-back guarantee, even for a week.

-With 32 servers around the world, RA4W VPN offers decent coverage, however, we were disappointed to learn that half of them are off limits for torrenting.
+With 33 servers around the world, RA4W VPN offers decent coverage.
+However, we were disappointed to learn that half of them are off limits for torrenting.